 - If visitations are not in the child’s best interest or not possible because of location, initiate phone calls or video calls between the parent and child.

 Relationships by their very nature are unique and there is no script to follow in building a relationship with your foster child’s birth family.
-What research has shown us is that when possible it is best for children to be raised in their family.
+Research has shown us that when possible, it is best for children to be raised in their family.
 The best way to accomplish this when a child has been removed is for all parties to work together.
-Very often this means that foster parents have to step up to the plate and make the first move.
+Very often, this means that foster parents have to step up to the plate and make the first move.

 How has co-parenting worked with your foster child’s family?